 - 1. Display a clear link between the specific project activities and the proposed budget items.
 The budget should not contain items that are not supported by the proposal narrative. - 2.
-If applicable, compensate external project partners for their full level of effort.
+If applicable, compensate all external project partners for their full level of effort.
 For more information on compensating project partners, see the sample Budget Detail Worksheet on the OVW website. - 3.
 Include sufficient funds to fully provide language access or describe other resources available to the applicant to ensure meaningful access for persons who are limited in their English proficiency because of their national origin.
 See Accessibility under the Federal Award Administration Information section of this solicitation for more information. - 4.
-Include sufficient funds to fully provide access for individuals with disabilities or who are Deaf/hard of hearing or describe other resources available to the applicant to ensure meaningful access for such individuals.
+Include sufficient funds to fully provide access for individual with disabilities or who are Deaf/hard of hearing or describe other resources available to the applicant to ensure meaningful access for such individuals.
 See Accessibility under the Federal Award Administration Information section of this solicitation for more information. - 5.
 Compensate survivors and individuals with applicable lived experiences related to the project (such as involvement in the justice system, homelessness, or substance use) who participate as consultants, in an advisory capacity, in focus groups, or in other work activities. - 6.
-Include funds to attend OVW-sponsored TTA in the amount of \$30,000.
-This amount is for the entire 36-month project period and NOT per year.
+New Applicants: Include funds to attend OVW-sponsored TTA in the amount of \$30,000.
+This amount is for the entire 36 months and NOT per year.
+Continuation Applicants: Include funds to attend OVW-sponsored TTA in the amount of \$15,000.
+This amount is for the entire 24 months and NOT per year.
 Applicants also may budget expenses in excess of the required amount if they are aware of relevant non-OVW sponsored conferences or training for which they would like permission to use grant funds to support staff/project partner attendance. - 7.
-Include salary and fringe benefits costs to support the Project Coordinator position at a minimum of .5 FTE.

-- 8. Limit costs for medical care of incarcerated non-Indian STCJ defendants to a maximum of 20% of the total project budget. - 9.
+Applicants that have not implemented STCJ: Include salary and fringe benefits costs to support the Project Coordinator position at a minimum of .5 FTE. - 8.
+Limit costs for medical care of incarcerated non-Indian STCJ defendants to a maximum of 20% of the total project budget. - 9.
 Distinguish clearly between subawards and contracts in allocating any grant funds to other entities.
 Pursuant to 2 C.F.R. § 200.331, a subaward is for the purpose of carrying out a portion of the federal award, such as compensating an MOU partner, and a contract is for the purpose of obtaining goods and services for the grantee's own use.
 The substance of the relationship is more important than the form of the agreement in determining whether the recipient of the pass-through funds is a subrecipient or a contractor.
 The awarding and monitoring of contracts must follow the recipient's documented procurement procedures, including full and open competition, pursuant to the procurement standards and monitoring requirements in 2 C.F.R. §§ 200.317-200.327 & 200.329.
 The issuance and monitoring of subawards must meet the requirements of 2 C.F.R. § 200.332, which includes oversight of subrecipient/partner spending and monitoring performance measures and outcomes attributable to grant funds.
 For more information, see the sample Budget Detail Worksheet and the Solicitation Companion Guide on the OVW website.